Some of the states and storylines worth watching as U.S. voters head to polls

 MARIJUANA: Also on the ballot in Michigan — as well as another key border state, North Dakota — are measures to legalize and regulate recreational marijuana.
 The drug remains illegal at the federal level, which is why crossing the border has become more complicated for Canadians working or partaking in the newly legalized pot industry.
 But as legalization looks poised to spread to more and more states, it can only help expedite action on the federal front, which some observers, including former Trump spokesman Anthony Scaramucci, expect the president to take after the midterms.

-OHIO: One of the most critical elements of Donald Trump’s remarkable 2016 victory was his ability to flip blue-collar Ohio, long a critical battleground that the Republicans won by eight points two years ago, thanks in large measure to his “America First” trade mantra.
-Whether Democrat challenger Richard Cordray can wrest the governorship away from opponent Mike DeWine — two-term Gov. John Kasich, a moderate Republican, has reached his term limit — depends largely on whether Cordray’s focus on workers’ rights can top working-class fondness for the president.
+OHIO: One of the most critical elements of Trump’s remarkable 2016 victory was his ability to flip blue-collar Ohio, long a critical battleground that the Republicans won by eight points two years ago, thanks in large measure to his “America First” trade mantra.
+Whether Democrat challenger Richard Cordray can wrest the governorship away from opponent Mike DeWine — two-term Republican Gov. John Kasich has reached his term limit — depends largely on whether Cordray’s focus on workers’ rights can overthrow working-class fondness for the president.

-NAFTA/USMCA: It’s not a ballot issue for Americans, who have long since moved on.
-But with the deal still requiring ratification in all three member countries and Section 232 tariffs on Canadian and Mexican steel and aluminum exports still in place, there are more than enough loose ends to keep stakeholders near the edges of their seats.
-Few experts anticipate any problems in Congress even if the Republicans lose the House; approval is less an issue of ‘if’ than of ‘when.’
-And ‘when’ is important, given the ongoing impact of tariffs — hidden, to a degree, by a strong domestic economy — and U.S. farmers keen to have access to export markets in Mexico and Canada.

-WISCONSIN: When Canadians contemplate all their recent NAFTA angst, the dairy-drenched border state of Wisconsin often springs to mind — and gratitude to Trump for a U.S.-Mexico-Canada Agreement that provides better access to export markets could well play a role Tuesday.
-But Wisconsin is intriguing for a different issue, one near and dear to Canada’s heart: health care.
-Republicans like Gov. Scott Walker, a Trump ally and a vociferous critic of the Obama-era Affordable Care Act, have been desperately trying to convince voters they won’t eliminate Obamacare’s protection for people with pre-existing health conditions.
-Walker is in a pitched battle with Democratic rival Tony Evers.

 FLORIDA: Always central to America’s political narrative, Florida will again be in the spotlight Tuesday.
 With a number of districts where the Democrats hope to make gains, experts say the gubernatorial campaign by Tallahassee Mayor Andrew Gillum, a black Democrat, has helped to mobilize young and minority voices.
 The Democrats are counting on those voters to help Bill Nelson, the incumbent senator facing a considerable challenge from Rick Scott, the state’s outgoing Republican governor.